-Through the generous support of the National Science Foundation (NSF), the MECHANISM Scholars Program will provide both scholarship and academic support for academically talented students who apply for financial aid, demonstrate financial need and plan to major in mathematics or science.
+Through the generous support of the National Science Foundation (NSF), the MECHANISM Scholars Program will provide both scholarship and academic support for academically talented students who apply for financial aid, demonstrate financial need, plan to major in mathematics or science, and are US Citizens or Permanent Residents.
 The Program will allow Pitzer College to provide 16 students, 8 each from students entering in 2015 and 2016, with up to four years of scholarship support, as long as the student remains in one of the targeted majors and in good academic standing.
 The scholarship, when combined with the other federal, state and institutional grant programs, will result in a grant heavy financial aid package that will allow MECHANISM Scholars to attend Pitzer with significantly smaller student loan amounts than would normally be assumed.

 The scholarship is funded through the S-STEM (Science, Technology, Engineering, and Math) program of the NSF with the goal of enabling scholarship recipients to enter the STEM workforce or a STEM graduate program upon successful completion of their degree.

 - February 1, 2015 – Applications for the MECHANISM Scholars Program are due via email to email@example.com.

 - February 25, 2015 – Admission counselors and faculty review MECHANISM applications.